SENDCo: Mrs Jan Cuss

-Dan McKeown, Acting Headteacher
+Dan McKeown, Headteacher

-Sara Ward, Acting Deputy Headteacher
+Sara Ward, Deputy Headteacher

-Thea Charmley, SEND Governor
+Katrina Brown, SEND Governor

 You will find details of our approach for promoting equality in our Single Equality Scheme policy document.
-This includes race equality, disability equality, accessibility, gender equality, transgender, community cohesion & age, sexual orientation, religion and belief.

-If you have specific questions about the Norfolk Local Offer please look at the SEND information on the Norfolk County Council website link.
+If you have specific questions about the Norfolk Local Offer, please look at the SEND information on the Norfolk County Council website link.

-At Coltishall Primary school we believe in participation for all.
+At Coltishall Primary School, we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be more responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 At Coltishall Primary School, we value: